 Anabolic steroid use often causes irreversible gynecomastia.
 The injection of exogenous testosterone inhibits natural production of testosterone, which cannot recover rapidly enough between steroid-injecting cycles to prevent estrogen predominance.
 Attempts to prevent gynecomastia with the use of concomitant tamoxifen or other aromatase inhibitors may result in irreversible adverse effects.

-When bodybuilders with gynecomastia in New York consult us, we can perform male breast reduction surgery to eliminate the problem.
+When bodybuilders with gynecomastia consult us, we can perform male breast reduction surgery to eliminate the problem.
 We have done so for hundreds of guys who pump iron regularly; see some before and after gynecomastia photos of bodybuilders here.

 When we’re asked for our advice about taking steroids, it’s simple: we feel strongly that it’s not worth the risk.
 Taking testosterone over and above what the body produces naturally can cause the testes to shrink and lower libido, since the body senses it has enough of the hormone and cuts back.
 There can be other issues as well, such as the infamous “roid rage.”